jijoel/web-development-notes/laravel.md

-Laravel configuration information stored in project/app/config Each file here returns an array with configuration information (closures are OK) Access it at any time with Config::get.
+Laravel configuration information stored in project/app/config Each file here returns an array with configuration information (closures are OK) Access it at any time with `Config::get`.
 Use the file name and array key:

     Config::get('app.timezone')

 For any classes that use facades (most of Laravel's classes), get the original class name with:

     echo get_class(App::getFacadeRoot());       (App, or any other class)